MarkPerry24/pingdom-consumer/README.md

 This is an initial release.
 As far as I know this is far more full featured than anything else around and I was intending to implement a full support for the Pingdom API but upon reflection implemented the most common tasks with a view to implementing upon request as some of the features look like they would not see much usage.

+The real power of this module is that it's design was to leverage the piplining ability of Powershell to give great power and flexibility. e.g. you can do things like:

+Get-PingdomChecks | Where-Object Name -match "bob" | Set-PingdomCheck -Url "/newpath" To change url of all checks that support the url parameter

+Get-PingdomChecks | Stop-PingdomCheck
+To Pause all checks

 This can be used by extracting and running:
 "Import-Module (path to Mperry.Pingdom folder)" in powershell cli OR